 After meeting the minimum spend, you’d only be 5,000 miles short of being able to redeem a roundtrip business class ticket on partner ANA from Japan to the western US (worth $5,000+)!

-80,000 points transferred to Hyatt could get you 4 nights at a solid property like the Park Hyatt Bangkok, 3 nights at a category 6 property, and after meeting your minimum spend, you’d only be a few thousand points short of having 3 nights a top category 7 property like the Park Hyatt Milan (worth $2,700+).
+100,000 points transferred to Hyatt could get you at least 4 nights at a solid property like the Park Hyatt Bangkok, 3 nights at a category 6 property, and after meeting your minimum spend, you’d only be a few thousand points short of having 3 nights a top category 7 property like the Park Hyatt Milan (worth $2,700+).

 The Chase Ink Preferred earns 3 points per $1 on the first $150,000 spent in combined purchases in the following categories each account anniversary year: